Ambient-Intelligence-Lab-UMich-EECS/Event-Camera-Simulator/README.md

 # Event Camera Simulator

-Adaptation of v2e framework from
+Adaptation of RGB frames to event camera simulation framework from

 Y. Hu et al. 2021. v2e: From video frames to realistic DVS events.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
 IEEE, 1312–1321.